Improving Game Monetization in LATAM with Local Payments

 By Pedro Dias Marques, Product Marketing Analyst

-In markets with low banking such as Latin America, merchants are compelled to offer alternative payment methods such as Boleto in Brazil, Oxxo in Mexico, PagoEfectivo in Peru, Multicaja in Chile and Redpagos in Uruguay.
+In markets with low levels of banking penetration such as Latin America, merchants are compelled to offer alternative payment methods such as Boleto in Brazil, Oxxo in Mexico, PagoEfectivo in Peru, Multicaja in Chile and Redpagos in Uruguay.

 Video game companies should take this into consideration when expanding their business to the Southern Cone, especially if they want to monetize their products (such as free-to-play games).